HajiMohamedRufai/Rust/readme.md

 - build documentation for your project with **cargo doc**
 - publish a library to crates.io with **cargo publish**

-## create rust projects free of version control system (vcs) ie git etc
+## create rust projects free of version control system (vcs) ie git
 cargo new my_project --vcs none